namu12345/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/92283185/144630696-7ebff488-fa5c-4b94-9bf5-041d3b7d400a.png)

-The above table shows **"90398"** employees have reached to retiring age and are about to retire so certainly it is **"Silver Tsunami"** for PH company.
+The above query returns **"90398"** rows.
+The table further explains list of employees who are going to retire in the next few years.
+And also it displays list of employees by her or his most recent title.
+In short it explains how **"Silver Tsunami"** has occured for PH company.

 Further the PH wants Bobby and his manager to work on creating a mentorship-eligibility table.
 This table need to include the data that holds the current employees who were born between January 1, 1965 and December 31, 1965.